davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Welcome back!
 How did it go?
 I'm guessing you're still stuck, but don't worry &mdash; we'll figure out what the problem is soon enough.

 If you repeatedly find yourself unable to solve a problem, and especially if all your solutions keep hitting the same set of dead ends, the next thing to do is to try proving the problem is impossible to solve in the first place.
 This is exactly what three researchers managed to do in the mid-1980s.
 In their paper *Impossibility of Distributed Consensus with One Faulty Process*, Fischer, Lynch and Paterson (the "FLP" in what later became known as the "FLP result") explained exactly why nobody could come up with a fault-tolerant consensus algorithm.

-Let's go see what they saw.

-## The FLP Model

 Much of the time, big breakthroughs in hard problems come from finding an interesting new way to look at and analyze the problem.
 Let’s take a fresh look at consensus algorithms through an FLP lens.